Camp Choson is a Korean culture camp designed for Korean Adoptees,

 held annually, typically over the Fourth of July week.
 Resident Camp (grades 7-11) is six days, while Day Camp (K-6 grade) is five days.
 Our current venue is Association Retreat Center,

-Lake Minnesota.
+near Osceola, Wisconsin.
 More details about camp and the activities included in camp can be found under the Overview section.

 parental involvement in the development of their children by providing opportunities for parent

 gain an appreciation for Korean culture.

 incorporated into daily life at home.

-To be a place where Korean-American youth, families, and friends feel welcome to explore the
+To be a place where Korean-American youth, family and friends can feel welcome to explore the

 identity issues of race, culture and adoption.